arinaldi118/documentacion/standards.md

 ### 9.1- Throwing errors

 There are two ways of doing it.
-They are almost identical except for for what is mentioned [here](https://stackoverflow.com/questions/33445415/javascript-promises-reject-vs-throw).
+They are almost identical except for what is mentioned [here](https://stackoverflow.com/questions/33445415/javascript-promises-reject-vs-throw).

 ```javascript
    throw errors.notFound('User not found');